 - Make a positive contribution to the world they live in

-- Have an appreciation of on history and their place in it
+- Have an appreciation of our history and their place in it

 - Have knowledge and experience of art in all its facets and an appreciation of music